faranalytics/port_agent/README.md

 - Returns: `<Promise<T>>`

+- Errors

+  - If the registered function in the other thread throws and `Error`, the `Error` will be marshalled back to this thread and the `Promise` will reject with the error.
+  - If a worker thread throws an unhandled exception while a call is awaited, the `Error` will be marshalled back to this thread and the `Promise` will reject with the unhandled exception.
+  - If a worker exits while a call is awaited, the `Error` will be marshalled back to this thread and the `Promise` will reject with the exit code.

 #### agent.register(name, fn)
 - name `<string>` The name of the registered function.
 - fn `<(...args: Array<any>) => any>` The registered function.